 The Board has empowered its Executive Committee to act when the Board is not in session, during which time the Executive Committee possesses all of the Board's powers in the management of the business and affairs of M&T, except as otherwise limited by law.
 Messrs.
-Sadler (Chairman), Brady, Geisel and Jones served as members of the Executive Committee during 2020, and each currently serves as a member.
-Mr. Geisel was appointed to the Executive Committee in April 2020.
-The Executive Committee held seven meetings in 2020.
-The Executive Committee of M&T meets jointly with the Executive Committee of M&T Bank, which in 2020, in addition to Messrs.
-Sadler, Brady, Geisel and Jones, included Messrs.
-Ledgett and Salamone as rotating members.
+Brady, Geisel, Jones and Sadler (Chairman) served as members of the Executive Committee during 2021, and each currently serves as a member.
+The Executive Committee held seven meetings in 2021.
+The Executive Committee of M&T meets jointly with the Executive Committee of M&T Bank, which in 2021 included Messrs.
+Ledgett and Salamone as rotating members, in addition to Messrs.
+Brady, Geisel, Jones and Sadler (Chairman), all six of whom currently serve on the Committee.